The Bridgetown Police Station 1880 Museum, 148 Hampton St, Bridgetown, Western Australia

 Photo dated 1868

-Former convict Joseph Smith, builder and brick maker and resident of Geegelup, won the contract in 1867 to substantially rebuild and improve the Police Station.
+Joseph Smith, a ticket-of-leave man who had settled in Bridgetown in the early 1860s, was a builder and brick maker and he won the contract in 1867 to substantially rebuild and improve the Police Station (originally it was a tent, then a slab building).

-By the late 1870s the station had fallen into disrepair.
-Moulton resigned in 1877 to open a general store.
+By the late 1870s the Police Station was in disrepair and Moulton resigned to open a general store in Bridgetown.
 Tenders for a new police station located in the centre of town were called for in 1879, and the building was completed by James Gibbs in October 1880.
 Constable Bovell moved into the new premises on 18 October 1880.
-The new Bridgetown Police Station and Lock Up #1 was built for the grand cost of £423.
-The #1 was soon dropped from the name as it became the only police station for Bridgetown.
+The new Bridgetown Police Station and Lock up was built for a total of £423.
+The No.1 was dropped from the name as Jayes was no longer in use.

 Improvements were soon needed for the Police Station.
 In 1892 tenders were again called for and requested two new cells, an exercise yard and conversion of the existing cells into a change room.
-The two slot windows in the exercise yard were to be converted into a large, single window, but the changes never eventuated.
+The two, north-facing slot windows were to be converted into a large, single window, but these changes never eventuated.

-The Police Station remained as two cells, a store room, kitchen, exercise yard, office, two lobbies and two police living rooms until 1907, when the Public Works Department drew up plans for new police quarters adjoining the Gaol.
-During these works, the two living rooms were demolished and new arches installed in the lobby.
-There were plans to line the cells and storeroom with jarrah, probably to prevent prisoners picking the soft mortar out.
-It is likely that during the 1907 renovations the storeroom’s casement window was removed and replaced with bars and shutters to provide an extra cell.
-Visitors had been accommodated in the storeroom until 1907.
+The Police Station and Lock up remained as two cells, with a storeroom acting as bedroom for the visiting magistrate.
+The kitchen, office, sitting/living room remained unchanged until 1907, when the Public Works Department drew up plans for two police Quarters to be built adjacent to the Police Station.
+During these works, the living room was halved and closed off to the Police Station, and new arches were installed in the lobby.
+The cells were lined with jarrah, to prevent prisoners picking away at the mortar and escaping, the storeroom’s casement window was removed and replaced with bars and shutters to provide an extra cell.

 The Bridgetown Police Station 1880 Museum